samuelmgalan/DeelTask/README.md

 ## Personal Notes

+- I added a Postman collection that I used to test all the endpoints
 - I didn't have time to write some tests.
 My knowledge is using Jest.
 - I assumed some things and left comments on the code explaining them.